-In 2024, Justine made her role and company debut as Rosina (Il barbiere di Siviglia) at Brott Opera in Hamilton, where she received rave reviews.
-Alumn of the McPhee Artist Development Program at Calgary Opera, her previous roles include Wellgunde (Das Rheingold), Marcellina (Le nozze di Figaro), Béatrice/Ursule (Béatrice et Bénédict), Mercédès (Carmen).
-At l’Opéra de Montréal, she has performed the Teacup and Dragonfly (L’Enfant et les sortilèges) and served as the cover for Rosina in Il barbiere di Siviglia.
-In December 2024, she was the alto soloist in the Brott Music Festival’s annual production of Handel’s Messiah.
+Justine recently made both her role and company debut as Rosina in Il barbiere di Siviglia at Brott Opera in Hamilton, where she received rave reviews.
+She also made her role debut as Serena Joy in The Handmaid’s Tale at the Banff Centre for Arts and Creativity.
+An alumna of Calgary Opera’s McPhee Artist Development Program, her previous roles include Wellgunde in Das Rheingold, Marcellina in Le nozze di Figaro, Béatrice and Ursule in Béatrice et Bénédict, and Mercédès in Carmen.
+At l’Opéra de Montréal, she has performed Pastuchyňa in Jenůfa, Mrs. Grose in The Turn of the Screw in collaboration with the NAC Orchestra, and the Teacup and Dragonfly in L’Enfant et les sortilèges, and also covered Rosina in Il barbiere di Siviglia.
+In December 2024, she appeared as alto soloist in Brott Music Festival’s annual presentation of Handel’s Messiah.

-Justine continues to refine her craft under the mentorship of Lena Hellström-Färnlöf, artistic director of the Academy of Music and Opera at Mälardalen University (Sweden).
-She holds both her Bachelor and Master of Music degrees in Vocal Performance from the Conservatoire de musique de Montréal.
+Justine continues to refine her craft under the mentorship of Lena Hellström Färnlöf at the Academy of Music and Opera at Mälardalen University in Sweden.
+She holds both Bachelor’s and Master’s degrees in Vocal Performance from the Conservatoire de musique de Montréal.

 “Justine is a singer that has a very strong intuition for interpretation.
 She doesn’t stay on the surface of things, she knows how to get into the character of someone else with empathy and depth.”
 Suzanne Lantagne